 The 2018 global financial landscape has featured sweeping tax reform, rising interest rates, regulatory upheaval, and escalating trade wars.
 The result of this economic maelstrom has been a deluge of investment uncertainty, which wouldn’t be so bad if it weren’t paired with spontaneous spin cycles of neck-twisting volatility.
-Veteran portfolio managers, investment consultants, pension fund agents and plan sponsors view this capricious scenario as so much business as usual.
+Experienced portfolio managers, investment consultants, pension fund agents and plan sponsors view this capricious scenario as so much business as usual.
 After all, Investment Axiom 101 decrees that one man’s crisis is another man’s opportunity.

 Investment opportunities evolve dynamically, requiring the rebalancing of portfolios over time.
 The challenges faced by a portfolio transition management team today hasn’t changed much from a decade ago; reach a target portfolio in a smooth and speedy manner while minimizing transactions costs and market impact.
 You know what has changed?
 The available tools to manage risk.

 In 2018, not only does a transition management team have to consider events across an ever-widening range of asset classes, geographical markets and fund structures, but they must now utilize risk management tools such as complex derivatives and ETFs.
 General George Patton once said, “A good plan executed right now is far better than a perfect plan executed next week.”
 In a global investment environment where a single tweet from a mid-level government official or a cable news talking head can trigger an algorithmic temper tantrum and put entire portfolios at risk, efficient and cost-effective portfolio transitions require three key ingredients;